-Often described as a “firewall for VoIP”, these are used at the “borders” between different networks to make sure data is transferred properly between them, as well as providing a layer of security and protection from attacks and breaches.
+Often described as a “firewall for VoIP”, these are used at the borders between different networks to make sure data is transferred properly between them.
+They also provide a layer of security and protection from attacks and breaches.
 SBCs were traditionally located on premise, but increasingly are cloud-hosted, allowing a much higher level of flexibility and reliability together with lower up-front costs.

 Limited in-house expertise